vacuumlabs/react-custom-validation/README.md

 #### `formValid` (optional)

 Validity of the whole form.
-This information is used to provide the `submit` prop.
+This information is used to provide the `$submit` prop.

 The value can be